kazakova-liza/frontend-project-lvl2/README.md

 ## Installation

-Run the following command in the command line:

 ```
 npm install gendiff-liza
 ```

 ## Execution

-Run the following command in the command line.
 Specific format of the diff is required as an argument.

 ```
 gendiff --format=plain before.json after.json